kimhandole/dino-forest/README.md

 * HTML5 / CSS3
 * HTML5 canvas
 * JavaScript
+* Firebase

 ## Features and Implementation
-No additional libraries (ex: jQuery) were used, only native JavaScript DOM manipulation and HTML 5 canvas.
+* No additional libraries (ex: jQuery) were used, only native JavaScript DOM manipulation and HTML 5 canvas.
+* Global ranking implemented using Google Firebase.

 ### Parallax Background
 Ten different 2D background layers (including lights) are each rendered in a different speed to create the parallax effect to give viewers a 3D effect.